philipturner/molecular-renderer/README.md

 Scriptable application for running OpenMM simulations and visualizing at high framerates.
 Provides up to 120 Hz uninterrupted playback with RTAO.
 This application is optimized for simulations with 5,000-1,000,000 atoms.

-TODO: Explain motivation, what I'm studying, why it's important
+TODO: Explain motivation, what I'm studying, why it's important.

 TODO (performance):
 - Use triple-buffering, compact the acceleration structure every 3 frames.